Shower Head with filter

 Pure water, fewer deposits – for a clean bathroom and constant water pressure.

-Shower gel and shampoo lather better with softer water, thus using less product.
+Shower gel and shampoo lather better with softer water – so you need less of it.

 Minimalist design, maximum effect.